milkcircle/milkcircle.github.io/_posts/2018-07-14-first-pass-stable-television-network.md

 comments: true
 author: Aaron
 ---
 Two television networks, Network A and Network B, each have a set of $$n$$ television shows.
-Each television show $$A_1 \ldots A_n and B_1 \ldots B_n/$$ has its own rating, and no two shows share the same rating.
+Each television show $$A_1 \ldots A_n$$ and $$B_1 \ldots B_n$$ has its own rating, and no two shows share the same rating.
 There are $$n$$ programming slots, each of which can accomodate a single television show.
 Network A and Network B both wish to maximize the number of shows they are able to schedule into these slots.
 A network wins a slot if the show it schedules for that slot has a higher rating than the show the other network proposes for that slot.

 A pair of proposed schedules $$(A, B)$$ is stable if neither network can unilaterally change their proposed schedule to win more time slots.